AntoinePaques/MocktailGPT/packages/@mocktailgpt/ts/README.md

 - `x-operation-type`
 - `x-prompt`

 See `orval.config.ts` to override mutators or mocks.
+You can pass a custom config path to `mocktail` as well.